Argonauts: Talos

 Putting to sea from there, they were hindered from touching at Crete by Talos.
 Some say that he was a man of the Brazen Race, others that he was given to Minos by Hephaestus; he was a brazen man, but some say that he was a bull.
 He had a single vein extending from his neck to his ankles, and a bronze nail was rammed home at the end of the vein.
 This Talos kept guard, running round the island thrice every day; wherefore, when he saw the Argo standing inshore, he pelted it as usual with stones.
 His death was brought about by the wiles of Medea, whether, as some say, she drove him mad by drugs, or, as others say, she promised to make him immortal and then drew out the nail, so that all the ichor gushed out and he died.
 But some say that Poeas shot him dead in the ankle.

 Homecoming

-After tarrying a single night there, they put in to Aigina to draw water, and a contest arose among them concerning the drawing of the water.
-Thence they sailed betwixt Euboea and Locris and came to Iolcus, having completed the whole voyage in four months.
+After staying on Aegina a single night to recover from their encounter with Talos, there was a skirmish/competition to see who could collect the most fresh water.
+After they sailed between Euboea and Locris and to arrive in Iolcus, having completed the whole voyage in about four months.